 Steve Calvin, M.D.Associate Scholar

-Steve Calvin, B.S., M.D., is an Associate Clinical Professor in the Clinical Scholar track in the Department of OB/GYN and Women’s Health at the University of Minnesota.
-From 2000 to 2016 he was co-chair of the Program in Human Rights and Health at the University of Minnesota School of Public Health.
+Steve Calvin, M.D., is an Associate Clinical Professor in the Clinical Scholar track in the Department of OB/GYN and Women’s Health at the University of Minnesota, where he served as co-chair of the Program in Human Rights and Health from 2000 to 2016.

 Preterm birth is one of the most significant challenges facing the field of obstetrics and remains a considerable public health issue.
 For years, concerns have been raised about a potential association between frequently performed induced abortion procedures and preterm delivery in subsequent pregnancies.
 Such concerns have been largely ignored in mainstream U.S. medical literature and are unknown to wider public opinion.
 However, a growing body of worldwide evidence suggests that the association between preterm birth and history of induced abortion is indeed credible.